paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/iocsh_utils.md

 ```
 ### Iocsh function "ecmcEpicsEnvSetCalcTernary()"
  "ecmcEpicsEnvSetCalcTernary()" is used o evaluate expressions and set EPCIS environment variables to different strings.
  depending on if the expression evaluates to "true" or "false".
-Can be usefull for:
+Can be useful for:
  * Choose different files to load like plc-files, axis configurations, db-files or..
  * making conditional ecmc settings
  * ...